InRule/Samples/Developer Samples/RuntimeOverrides/README.md

 var value = System.Net.WebUtility.HtmlEncode(sb.ToString());
 ```

-##### REST Operation Headers
+#### REST Operation Headers
 The Headers are a collection of name/value pairs.
 Any number of headers may be applied.
-To simulate a collection, the `<appSetting/>` key is extended to include the header name.
+To simulate a collection, the appSetting key is extended to include the header name.

 For example:
 ```